-Provision of key staff or commodities for PrEP services includes: ongoing procurement of critical commodities such as "tenofovir-containing PrEP" which could be, TDF/FTC or TDF/3TC, other long-acting PrEP options, or funding for salaries of personnel providing any of the prevention package components (i.e., clinicians, outreach workers, program managers).
+Provision of key staff or commodities for PrEP services includes: ongoing procurement ofcritical commodities (excluding HTS commodities) such as "tenofovir-containing PrEP" which could be TDF/FTC or TDF/3TC, as well as other PrEP products as they come online, or funding for salaries of personnel providing any of the prevention package components (i.e., clinicians, outreach workers, program managers).
 Staff responsible for the completeness and quality of routine patient records (paper or electronic) can be counted here; however, staff who exclusively fulfill MOH and donor reporting requirements cannot be counted.